lschiesser/pragmatics_rep/preregistration.md

 ## Sampling plan

 - how many participants will you recruit, and how, where, when?
-    - Answer: 30, Coxi mailing list + course participants, after prereg report has been approved (end of july)
+    - Answer: around 30, Coxi mailing list + course participants, after prereg report has been approved (end of july)
 - any special restriction as to who qualifies?
     - Answer: native german speakers only